nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="Creare un'applicazione HBase tramite Maven e distribuire in HDInsight basato su Windows | Microsoft Azure" description="Informazioni su come usare Apache Maven per compilare un'applicazione Apache HBase basata su Java e poi distribuirla in un cluster Azure HDInsight basato su Windows." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Microsoft Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"